-Catching fireflies (or “lightning bugs”) is a pastime we all look forward to every summer.
-But how soon should you get your Mason jars (and the palm of your hands) ready?
+Watching fireflies (or “lightning bugs”) is a pastime we all look forward to on summer nights.
+But when can you expect to see their subtle glow light up your backyard?
 Weather could give you a clue.

 Yes, fireflies, which are actually a type of beetle, share a relationship with weather that goes deeper than the summer solstice.
 Their larvae live underground during winter, mature during spring, and then emerge in early summer anywhere from the third week in May to the third week in June.
 What dates you’ll begin to see fireflies in your back yard is somewhat of a mystery, and changes from year to year.
 But scientists do know that air temperature and rainfall have something to do with it.

 Unlike people, fireflies love warm, humid weather.
 It helps them to survive.
 So in years when summer-like weather arrives before June does, fireflies tend to appear in lawns, gardens, and trees earlier than usual—sometimes as early as late spring.
 All the warmth from early summers and mild winters fools lightning bugs into thinking it’s later in the season than it really is, and so they emerge sooner.
 Mild winters also mean a larger lightning bug population in your back yard, since the young will have had an easier time surviving the cold.

 Wet springs also lead to earlier firefly flash displays—likely because firefly larvae feed on snails, slugs, and pill bugs which are brought out by rains.
 The damper the soil, the more plentiful these creepy-crawlers will be, and the more food young fireflies will have to carry them into adulthood.
 And it’s the adult fireflies that flicker (mostly as a way to attract mates)!

 Expect the Brightest Fireflies on the Warmest Nights